kanhua/CarND-Advanced-Lane-Lines/README.md

 ![fitted_lane](./output_images/demo_bin_fit.jpg)

 The codes of these procedures can be found in ```image_process.LandFinder.fit_by_window()```.

+After the first set of fitted parameters are found, the lane line points of subsequent frames are located by searching the neighbors of the lane line points of its previous frame.
+This part of the code can be found in ```image_process.LandFinder._fit_by_prev_fit()```.

 ## Find the radius of curvature of the lane